Skip to content

 This design makes the event store particularly good at maintaining an accurate history of what happened and when, while still being efficient to query and process.

-Generators: The Producers
+Services: The Producers

-Generators are like automated watchers that produce new events into the stream.
+Services are like automated watchers that produce new events into the stream.
 They run as background processes, monitoring for specific conditions or changes and emitting corresponding events when they occur.

-For example, a generator might:
+For example, a service might:

 • Watch a log file and emit new lines as events